On the Security of Password-Authenticated Quantum Key Exchange

-\paragraph{Avoiding Impossibility Results.} In summary, we have shown that unconditionally or everlastingly secure PAKE with \emph{explicit authentication} is impossible in the simulation-based model with no trusted setups, and only possible in the UC model given very strong trusted setup assumptions like signature cards \footnote{\cite{C:Unruh13} proves that signature cards assumption is complete for everlasting secure two-party computation.}.
-However, the door for finding secure quantum protocols for PAKE is not closed completely: we avoid these impossibilities by constructing a quantum PAKE protocol with only \emph{implicit} authentication, in the simulation-based model given the CRS as a trusted setup.
+In summary, we have shown that, in the simulation-based model, statistically secure PAKE with explicit authentication is impossible in the plain model.
+The question remains open for statistical security with a trusted setup, or for everlasting security with or without trusted setups.
+In the following, we partially solve these open questions, by actually constructing an everlastingly secure PAKE in the simulation-based model, given a CRS as a trusted setup.

+In the universal composability model, statistically or everlastingly secure PAKE with explicit authentication is impossible with quantum-passively-realizable functionalities as trusted setups.
+Unruh shows in~\cite{C:Unruh13} that it is possible using signature cards as a trusted setup (he even shows that this setup assumption is indeed complete for everlastingly secure two-party computation).